Apple’s iOS 14.6 update could have a tremendous impact on your iPhone 8 or iPhone 8 Plus’ performance.

 As for the software’s performance, iOS 14.6 has been running smoothly on our device.
 The software feels snappy and we haven’t encountered any UI lag in key areas like Control Center, Notification Center, or the keyboard.
 Apps open up quickly on our device and animations and transitions feel fluid.

 We haven’t encountered any abnormal battery drain and connectivity (Wi-Fi, Bluetooth, GPS) is strong at the moment.

 Our primary apps, which include Slack, Asana, Spotify, Chrome, and Gmail, are all stable right now.
 Developers are still rolling out iOS 14 support updates.
 If you run into trouble, try downloading the latest version because it could help stabilize the app’s performance.

-We haven’t encountered any debilitating bugs or performance issues yet, but we’ll let you know if that changes.
+We haven’t encountered any debilitating bugs or performance issues while running iOS 14.6, but we’ll let you know if that changes.

-If you’re currently on the fence about a move from your current version of iOS to iOS 14.4, take a look at our list of reasons to, and not to, install iOS 14.4 right now.
+Given what’s on board, we recommend iOS 14.6 to most users.
+If you’re currently on the fence about a move from your current version of iOS to iOS 14.6, take a look at our list of reasons to, and not to, install iOS 14.6 right now.

 If you don’t know where to start, have a look at our pre-installation guide.
 It will take you step-by-step through the process we use before we install new iOS software on our iPhones.

 If you don’t have a lot of time to devote to the pre-installation process, you’ll want to at least spend time making sure all of your data is backed up properly.